Skip to main content

 Program: Sociology of Education

-Research Interests: Restorative justice education, Central & South American youth, immigrant students in the NYC public school system, and students with interrupted formal education
+Research Interests: Immigration & education, Central & South American youth, asylum-seekers in the NYC public school system, and students with interrupted formal education

 Principal Advisor(s): L'Heureux Lewis-McCoy

-Research Description/Bio: Laura is a PhD candidate in Sociology of Education at NYU Steinhardt’s School of Culture, Education and Human Development.
-She received a Bachelor of Arts in Social Research & Public Policy with a minor in Political Science from NYU Abu Dhabi in 2021.
+Research Description/Bio: Laura Assanmal Peláez is a PhD candidate in Sociology of Education at NYU Steinhardt’s School of Culture, Education and Human Development.
+Prior to joining Steinhardt, she received a Bachelor of Arts in Social Research and Public Policy with a minor in Political Science from NYU Abu Dhabi in 2021.